wleme/williamleme.com/content/posts/put-vs-patch-api-net-core.md

 draft: false
 categories: [.Net]
 tags: ["csharp","api","jsonpatch"]
+summary: "There are 2 http verbs that can be used when updating a resource: Put and Patch but when to use one over the another ?
+In simplistic terms the former updates the entire resource whereas the latter updates one partially."
+ #<!--more-->
 ---

 There are 2 http verbs that can be used when updating a resource: **Put** and **Patch** but when to use one over the another ?
-In simplistic terms the former updates the entire resource whereas the latter updates one partially.  <!--more-->
+In simplistic terms the former updates the entire resource whereas the latter updates one partially.

 Let's code!
 Given the following model: